FURRY FRENZY

-Although your suit will show wear and tear over the years, it is still important to take proper care of it to keep it looking as new and fresh as possible.
+Although your suit will show wear and tear over the years, it is still important to take proper care of it to keep it looking new and fresh for as long as possible.
 Here are some tips to ensure your suit lives a long life.

 Before suiting: